kiblik/DefectDojo-Inc-Documentation/proprietary_plugins/_index.md

 ---
 title: "Proprietary Plugins"
-description: "Additional features to enhance your experience with Defect Dojo."
+description: "Additional features to enhance your experience with DefectDojo."
-weight: 4
+weight: 2
 chapter: true
 ---